-Income streams flowing from the private economy in the form of lease and royalty payments will be encouraged to be paid at times that will not lead to inference with children attendance at school, or to those that have demonstrated at least 80% school attendance of those children under their care.
+Income streams flowing from the private economy, in the form of lease and royalty payments, are scheduled to be paid at times that will not lead to inference with children attendance at school.

-Tiwi clan group that made investments in support of the Tiwi Plantations Corporation, are positioned to receive interest on their corpus in the coming years.
-Commonwealth government budget announcements include the allocation of \$60m for seal roads on the Tiwi Islands, with the forestry operations to benefit from this process.
+Tiwi clan groups that made investment to support Tiwi Plantations Corporation are positioned to receive interest on their corpus in the coming years.
+Commonwealth government budget announcement include the allocation of \$60m for seal roads on the Tiwi Islands, with the forestry operations to benefit from this process.

 Tiwi Resources, Tiwi Resources Pty Ltd as Trustee for the Tiwi Resources Trust, have recently entered an arrangement know as, Tiwi Islands Savanna Burning for Greenhouse Gas Abatement, with the Indigenous Land Corporation for creating Kyoto Australian Carbon Credit Units through burning of the Tiwi's land.
-This commercialisation of land and ranger interaction with the land, has seen a proposal made by the ranger program to sit entirely outside the Tiwi Land Council
+This commercialisation of land and sea ranger, has resulted in the ranger program operations residing outside the Tiwi Land Council with Tiwi Resources Pty Ltd.